 In North America Mother’s Day is celebrated on the second Sunday in May.
 Currently, there are close to 70 countries that officially celebrate Mother’s Day, but at different times of the year.
-In the UK, it is called “Mothering Day” and falls on the fourth Sunday of Lent.
-Mothering Day this year is March 22nd.
+In the UK and other Commonwealth countries, it is called “Mothering Day” and falls on the fourth Sunday of Lent.
+Mothering Day this year is March 19th.

 Mothering Sunday didn’t start as a celebration for Mothers.
 It began in the 16th Century he word “mothering” referred to the “mother church”, which is to say the main church or cathedral of the region.